HPV

 Two HPV vaccines are registered for use in Australia:

-Gardasil 9 replaces Gardasil in the 2018 National Immunisation Program (NIP).
-Gardasil 9 includes the HPV types covered by Gardasil (6, 11, 16 and 18) plus an additional five cancer producing HPV types (31, 33, 45, 52 and 58).
-These five HPV types cause an additional 15% of all cervical cancers above those caused by HPV 16 and 18.
+Gardasil 9 includes the HPV types covered by Gardasil (6, 11, 16 and 18) plus an additional five cancer producing HPV types (31, 33, 45, 52 and 58).7 These five HPV types cause an additional 15% of all cervical cancers above those caused by HPV 16 and 18.8

 The best way to prevent cervical cancer is to have the HPV vaccine at 12-13 years of age and then regular pap tests from 18 years of age or two years after first sexual activity whichever comes later.
-Pap tests can detect abnormal cells before they become cancerous so that they can be treated.
+Cervical screenings can detect abnormal cells before they become cancerous so that they can be treated.

-However, from 1st December 2017, under the renewed National Cervical Screening Program, the two-yearly Pap test for those aged 18 to 69 years will change to a five yearly human papillomavirus (HPV) test for people aged 25 to 74 years.
+The National Cervical Screening Program includes a five yearly human papillomavirus (HPV) test for people aged 25 to 74 years.
+[10]

 Condoms